How should you put out a grease fire?

-(WHTM) — With many people in the kitchen cooking Thanksgiving meals, there is always a risk of fires.
+(WHTM) — With many people in the kitchen preparing holiday meals, there is always a risk of fires.
 Most types of fires can be put out with water, but there is one type of fire that you should always keep away from water.

 Grease fires occur when cooking oil becomes too hot.
 According to Brigade Fire Protection, when cooking with oil, first it will boil and then smoke.
 If you do not then take it off the heat, the oil will catch fire.
 It can take less than 30 seconds for smoking oil to catch fire.